disco-trooper/library-vue/README.md

   </a>
 </p>

-> A simple book library built with Vue.js
+> A simple book library built with Vue.js.
+Project made as a part of [The Odin Project's curriculum](https://www.theodinproject.com/courses/javascript/lessons/frameworks).

 ### ✨ [Demo](https://disco-trooper.github.io/library-vue/)